wbthomason/packer.nvim/README.md

 2. Full URLs (treated as plugins managed with `git`)
 3. `username/repo` paths (treated as Github `git` plugins)

+A table given to `use` can take two forms:

+1. A list of plugin specifications (strings or tables)
-A table given to `use` must have a plugin location string as its first element, and may additionally have a number of optional keyword elements, shown below:
+2. A table specifying a single plugin.
+It must have a plugin location string as its first element, and may additionally have a number of optional keyword elements, shown below:
 ```lua
 use {
   'myusername/example',   -- The plugin location string